bitextor/monotextor/docs/README.md

 ## Pipeline description

-Monotextor is a pipeline that runs a collection of scripts to produce a parallel corpus from a collection of multilingual websites.
+Monotextor is a pipeline that runs a collection of scripts to produce a monolingua corpus from websites.
 The pipeline is divided in five stages:

 1. **Crawling**: documents are downloaded from the specified websites
 2. **Pre-processing**: downloaded documents are normalized, boilerplates are removed, plain text is extracted, and language is identified